-WWE’s Sasha Banks Puts On A Leggy Display In Pearl-Covered One-Piece Bodysuit To Celebrate Her Birthday
+WWE's Sasha Banks Puts On A Leggy Display In Pearl-Covered One-Piece Bodysuit To Celebrate Her Birthday

 In the picture's accompanying caption, Banks acknowledged that it was her birthday and gave shout outs to all of the relevant people and brands who helped make her look great in the snap.
 She credited four in total.

-Banks’ fans also responded positively to the upload, with 181,000 hitting the like button as of this writing.
-Some of them also took the time out of their days to give “The Boss” a compliment in the comments section.

-“Do you have any plans for the day?” asked one Instagram user.
+Banks' fans also responded positively to the upload, with 181,000 hitting the like button as of this writing.
+Some of them also took the time out of their days to give "The Boss" a compliment in the comments section."Do you have any plans for the day?" asked one Instagram user.

 "I love you so much," confessed a second Instagrammer, emphasizing their compliment with a love heart and sad face emoji.
 The latter emoji suggested that the social media user was disappointed because the love wasn't reciprocated.